SoliDry/api-generator/README.md

 }
 ```
 By default every controller works with any of GET - index/view, POST - create, PATCH - update, DELETE - delete methods.
-So You don't need to implement anything special here.
+So you don't need to implement anything special here.

 ```php